 Onyx Boox has just announced the BOOX Note Air, an evolution of the Boox Note 2.
-Running on Android 10 and equipped with a more powerful processor and the latest technologies in terms of RAM and storage, will this eInk tablet revolutionize the market?
+Running on Android 10 and based on a recent CPU and a good mount of memory and storage, does this eInk tablet revolutionize the market?

 The BOOX Note Air is based on a latest-generation Octa Core CPU, allowing 30% more performance than the Boox Note 2 and the Boox Max 3, while consuming 10% less power.